uhasker/large-language-models-for-software-engineers/src/01-text-in-text-out.md

 Overall, the review is negative.
 ```

+We essentially give the model “space to think” by prompting it to work through the problem before producing the final answer.
+This is especially useful for tasks that involve multiple steps or require some level of reasoning.

+> A related idea is found in **reasoning models**, which also break problems into intermediate steps but do so in a different way.
+> Instead of relying solely on an instruction like "think step by step," these models use special tokens—such as <think>—that explicitly mark a private reasoning phase.
+> Basically, with reasoning models, the chain-of-thought is built into the model architecture rather than the prompt.

 ## Key Issues with LLMs

-There are several key issues with LLMs that are important to understand.

-First of all, LLMs are known to **hallucinate**, meaning they sometimes produce output that is not entirely accurate.
-Note that LLMs are not "lying" in the traditional sense, but rather engaging in what philosopher Harry Frankfurt calls "bullshitting"—producing statements without regard for their truth.
-This idea is explored in more detail in the paper [ChatGPT is bullshit](https://link.springer.com/article/10.1007/s10676-024-09775-5).
-Regardless of how hallucination is defined, it is clear that LLMs are prone to generating inaccurate output.

-Another closely related problem is that as we will see later, LLMs are fundamentally **probabilistic** machines which means that the same input might produce different outputs on different runs and that it can be tough to replicate LLM behavior.
+Before we start building with LLMs, it's crucial to understand their characteristic failure modes and what you can do about them.
+These models are powerful pattern learners, not truth engines or rule-based programs, and this often becomes a problem in practice.

-Additionally, most modern LLMs are extremely large (on the order of billions of parameters) and are therefore very hard to interpret.
+First of all, most modern LLMs are essentially enormous **probabilistic** machines consisting of billions of parameters.
-Even the creators of the models do not fully understand them.
+Their inner workings are so complex that even their creators cannot fully explain how they arrive at specific outputs.
 This makes LLMs challenging to use in critical applications where understanding the model's decision-making process is essential.

+Closely linked to this is the problem that LLMs **hallucinate**, meaning they can produce fluent and confident output that is completely fabricated.
+We want to stress that LLMs are not "lying" in the traditional sense, but rather engaging in what philosopher Harry Frankfurt called "bullshitting"—producing statements without regard for their truth value.

+> This idea is explored in more detail in the paper [ChatGPT is bullshit](https://link.springer.com/article/10.1007/s10676-024-09775-5).

+Techniques like RAG (Retrieval-Augmented Generation) or chain-of-thought prompting can help reduce hallucinations, but none can eliminate them entirely.
+At least for now, LLMs cannot be fully trusted to produce perfectly accurate output.
+This doesn't make them useless—it just means you should recognize this limitation and design your systems with safeguards and workarounds in mind.

 Finally, in user-facing applications, it is important to recognize that LLMs are vulnerable to prompt-based attacks, in which an attacker can trick the model into producing unintended output.
 Two classical examples are **prompt injections** and **jailbreaks**.

-A prompt injection occurs when an attacker embeds malicious content into a prompt to manipulate the model's output.
+A **prompt injection** occurs when an attacker embeds malicious content into a prompt to manipulate the model's output.

 Consider an example application that asks the user for a dish name and then uses the model to generate a recipe.
 Your prompt might look like this: